snarfed/wordpress-semantic-linkbacks/README.md

 See [Extensions](https://indieweb.org/Semantic_Linkbacks#Extensions)

+### How do I add this into my plugin? ###

+The plugin will automatically enhance webmentions, trackbacks, and pingbacks with an avatar and additional context.
+It will also automatically add a facepile instead of individual comments, but this feature can either be turned off by an aware theme or under Discussion in your Settings.

 ### Who made the logos? ###

 The Webmention and Pingback logos are made by [Aaron Parecki](http://aaronparecki.com) and the Microformats logo is made by [Dan Cederholm](http://simplebits.com/work/microformats/)